 To start claiming unlinked brand URLs, companies need to build a system of social listening to help you find PR mentions.
 As mentioned previously, link reclamation will ensure that a company’s website and other owned media are not losing out on visibility due to broken links, moved pages, or faulty URL canonicalization.
 By going through this process, you can enjoy the added benefit of finding defective pages, and duplicate content issues.
 You can also identify problems with you internal linking and site navigation.

-In this situation, the first thing you can do is to monitor the brand using Google Alerts or other monitoring tools.
+In this situation, the first thing you can do is to monitor.
+The brand using Google Alerts or other monitoring tools.
 You can use the company, product, and brand names as keywords in the monitoring tools to notify you whenever someone is talking about your brand online.
-This will help you not only find opportunities when someone hasn’t linked to them, but also check out new links and fix any that use broken or out-of-date URLs.
-Additionally, you can track mentions for content that you have created, such as logos, or slogans, which are non-branded proprietary aspects.

 2) Build a strategy

-Once you have an idea of the different links you can use to boost your SEO, you need to come up with a marketing strategy that includes link reclamation to regain lost link value and improve your site’s authority.
-Besides that, your outreach strategy should also help you connect with the people who created these linking opportunities to begin with.
-At this point, you should know that your initial goal is to turn unlinked brand mentions into a backlink, so your outreach strategy needs to reflect that goal.
+Once you have an idea of the different links you can use to boost your SEO.
+You need to come up with a marketing strategy that includes link reclamation to regain lost link value and improve your site’s authority.
+Besides that, your outreach strategy should also help you connect with the people.
+Who created these linking opportunities to begin with.

 Some scenarios that could require a link can be: